Meghan McCain Appears To Glare At Vice President Mike Pence As He Speaks At Her Father’s Memorial

 A new report suggests that Sen. John McCain’s daughter, The View co-host Meghan McCain, might have been glaring at Vice President Mike Pence during her father’s memorial service on Friday.

 According to the New York Daily News, Meghan McCain seemed to be glaring at Pence as he spoke at the memorial service and confirmed that President Donald Trump had asked him to attend the ceremony.
-Pence said that it was “humbling” for him to pay tribute to an “American patriot” like McCain, who became only the 31st person to lie in state at the U.S. Capitol Rotunda, as noted by CNN.
+Pence said that it was “humbling” for him to pay tribute to an “American patriot” like McCain, who became only the 31st person to lie in state at the U.S. Capitol rotunda, as noted by CNN.

 “The President asked me to be here on behalf of a grateful nation to pay a debt of honor and respect to a man who served our country throughout his life in uniform and in public office and it’s my great honor to be here.”